WillyChap/Toy_DataAssimilation/README.md

 wchapman@ucsd.edu

-Big thanks to Aneesh Subramanian, and Bruce Cornuelle for some fundamental underpinnings of this project.
+Big thanks to Aneesh Subramanian, Bruce Cornuelle, and Ian Eisenman for some fundamental underpinnings of this project.

 #### ==================================================================================